Soft Gluon Radiation off Heavy Quarks beyond Eikonal Approximation: Introduction

-(2) {\it Eikonal propagation of hard jets}~:~ (a) Once there is no recoil of both the projectile as well as of the target parton, it is hard to have a transverse deviation of the straight trajectory of the leading jet.
-Any scope of diffusion for jets in hot-dense quark matter can then be ruled out.
-On the other hand, (b) Recoil effect on the leading jet due to emission of radiative gluon is being neglected, {\it i.e.} $ E \gg k_\bot $.
+(a) There is no recoil of both the projectile as well as of the target parton, {\it i.e.} $E \gg q_{\bot}$, where $q_{\bot}$ is the transverse momentum transfer due to scattering (The Eikonal I approximation).

+(b) Recoil effect on the leading parton due to emission of radiative gluon is being neglected, {\it i.e.} $ E \gg k_\bot $, where $k_{\bot}$ is the transverse momentum of the emitted gluon (The Eikonal II approximation).
 However, this is not an additional approximation since soft gluon emission, $ E\gg\omega $, already encompasses it.

-(3) {\it Collinear emission of soft gluons}~:~Here predominantly gluons are not emitted collinearly with the heavy flavor jet unlike the light one due to dead cone effect. the very assumption, $\omega \gg k_\bot$, makes it hard to study the cloud of gluons away from the forward direction,which is essential as far as the architectural study of jet is concerned.
-The foundation analysis of radiative parton energy loss \cite{Gyulassy:1993hr} are based on this $`$soft-eikonal-collinear' approximations.
-Same legacy of this clutchy approximations is also being carried out by the next generation prevailing models of heavy flavor jet quenching \cite{Salgado:2002cd}.
-Extrapolating computations of parton energy loss, valid only in certain kinematic domain [ given by (\ref{eq00})], to the full phenomenologically relevant kinematic range induces lots of unavoidable uncertainties \cite{Armesto:2011ht}.
-This may also lead to oversight of qualitatively new affair of medium radiation mechanisms for heavy flavor jet.